yaseenazzabi/C-Arduino-Game/README.txt

 This game was created for the Arduino Uno system.
+It was created as a Computer Science project and was awarded first-class honours.

-In order to run it, therefore, an Arduino Uno will be required.
+In order to run it, therefore, an Arduino Uno will be required (or an emulator).
-However, examining the code should show some early proficiency in C++.
+However, statically examining the code should show some proficiency in C++.

-I am currently in the process of self-teaching this language, and will update my resume with more involved programs in the future.

 The arduino programming language is based on C++, as you will see upon examing the code; for instance, this language implements pointers in the same way that C++ does.

-The code can be examined statically in any typical text editor, if you don't wish to emulate or procure an Arduino system.